 Runway 5R/23L began operations in 1989 and has been appropriately maintained and rehabilitated in the more than three decades of its use.
 However, the pavement has reached the end of its useful life and requires reconstruction.

 Overall, the reconstruction of this runway is a three-year project broken down into three phases.
-We're currently in the first phase, with work anticipated to be complete by the end of October 2022.
-Construction in 2023 and 2024 is anticipated between April and October of each year.
+We're currently in the second phase, with work anticipated to be complete by the end of October 2023.
+Phase three construction is anticipated to occur between April and October 2024.

 The IAA has worked tirelessly with project partners, airline carriers, FAA Air Traffic Control, and more to ensure no disruption in service at IND.
-During the first construction phase, while Runway 5R-23L is temporarily closed, aircraft will use the airport’s runways (5L/23R) and (14/32).
+While Runway 5R-23L is temporarily closed during construction, aircraft will use the airport’s runways (5L/23R) and (14/32).

 To reach the IAA to provide a noise comment, please call 317.487.5000.